Gold Mine Tours

 Most towns west or east of Johannesburg came about directly through the mining of the Main Gold Reef, along with the Main Reef Leader.
 A 120km long gold reef that is seemingly bottomless.

 Ekala covers as much of this area as can be covered in the time available – and with the posible acsess – as a fully guided tour – discussing en-route the history and people as we drive through/cover this huge area.

 Many of Johannesburg’s streets named after early gold prospecting pioneers.

 George Harrison Park.
-Spot were gold reef found and George Harrison’s original gold claim.
+Spot where gold reef found and George Harrison’s original gold claim.

 Langlaagte Deep Village.
 One of the earliest remaining gold mining villages, Crown mines, Langlaagte.

 Gold Reef City: Only remaining gold mine in the Johannesburg area that has an operational shaft, shaft 14, crown mines (tourists only – not an operational mine).
 One of hundreds of original shafts along the east west arc of gold bearing rock south of Johannesburg.
-This gold mine we do take an underground tour to the upper level of the mine and a walk through the mine village.
+At this historical gold mine, we do take an underground tour to the upper level of the mine and a walk through the mine village.

 Worker Museum: A workers compound not directly linked to the gold mines, however identical to those used on mines in early years of mining in Johannesburg and provides insight into way of life.